btcpayserver/btcpayserver-doc/docs/ReverseProxyToTor.md

 * a Virtual Private Server (VPS) - eg. a minimal package on Lunanode for ~3.5$/month
 * root access on the VPS - you need to set up webserver and install packages
+* a domain or subdomain - this will be setup on the proxy webserver

 Get the Tor `.onion` address of your BTCPay Server via the `Server settings > Services` page.
 See information in the "HTTP-based TOR hidden services" section.